anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #rvr title='Example of registrar-voucher-request' artwork-align="left"}

-The registrar sends the registrar-voucher-request to the MASA with an HTTPS POST at the endpoint "/.well-known/brski/requestvoucher".
+The registrar sends the registrar-voucher-request to the MASA with an HTTP-over-TLS POST at the endpoint "/.well-known/brski/requestvoucher".

 The registrar-voucher-request Content-Type is defined in